omniV1/AQC/Docs/InitialProposal.md

 ## Desired Goals

-Our shared vision for A Quiet Chapter extends beyond creating software—we aim to craft a digital extension of Sarah's nurturing presence that truly enhances the postpartum journey for families while supporting the growth of her practice.
+Our shared vision for LUNARA extends beyond creating software—we aim to craft a digital extension of Sarah's nurturing presence that truly enhances the postpartum journey for families while supporting the growth of her practice.

 ### Transforming the Fourth Trimester Experience